Issues in Ethics: ASHA Board of Ethics Jurisdiction

-From time to time, the Board of Ethics (hereinafter, the "Board") determines that members and certificate holders can benefit from additional analysis and instruction concerning a specific issue of ethical conduct.
+From time to time, the Board of Ethics (hereinafter, the "Board") determines that members, certificate holders, and certified assistants can benefit from additional analysis and instruction concerning a specific issue of ethical conduct.
 Issues in Ethics statements are intended to heighten sensitivity and

 increase awareness.
 They are illustrative of the